-A team of Angelo State University political science students earned individual and team awards at the 26th annual Eugene Scassa Mock Organization of American States (ESMOAS) Collegiate Summit of the Americas Conference earlier this month at Baylor University.
+Two Angelo State University political science students earned individual awards for their performances at the recent 27th annual Eugene Scassa Mock Organization of American States (ESMOAS) Collegiate Summit of the Americas Conference at Baylor University.

-Jeremy Schmuck, assistant professor of political science, is the faculty sponsor for ASU’s ESMOAS team and accompanied the students to the conference.
+Jeremy Schmuck, instructor in political science, is the faculty sponsor for Angelo State’s ESMOAS team and accompanied the students to the conference.

-The OAS was established in 1948 to achieve an order of peace and justice among its member states, promote their solidarity, strengthen their collaboration, and defend their sovereignty, territorial integrity and independence.
-Its membership consists of all 35 independent states of the Americas.
+The OAS was established in 1948 and its membership consists of all 35 independent states of the Americas.
 More details are available at oas.org.